kamilgomolka/uikit-catalog-storyboard/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-26-1575F9.svg)](https://developer.apple.com/xcode/)
 [![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)](LICENSE)

 UIKit reference app, views are declated in Storyboard/Xib files.
 Each view is laid out in Interface Builder, and - if needed - accessed from a Swift code.
-No third-party libraries, no `UIControl` subclasses, no kitchen-sink extensions.
+No third-party libraries, no in-house custom widgets.

 iPhone (portrait) and iPad (all orientations).
 Light and Dark Mode follow the system appearance.